DylanMeeus/springboot_jwt_blog/_posts/2016-10-05-build-a-polymer-app-from-authentication-to-calling-an-api.markdown

 ---
 layout: post
 title: "Build a Polymer App: From Authentication to Calling an API"
-description: "Build an app using web components and Polymer with an API and JSON Web Token authentication."
+description: "Build an app using web components and Polymer that interacts with an API and authenticates users with JSON Web Tokens."
 date: 2016-10-05 8:30
 author:
   name: "Kim Maida"